Display configuration

 Notes

-1. These settings apply only to the database application and do not affect static documents in other sections of the website.
+1. These settings only apply only to the digital edition, they do not affect static documents in other sections of the website.

 2. The application uses client-side web storage to retain settings across pages and sessions.
-Please note that this feature will not function if you are browsing in incognito/private mode or if site data storage is disabled in your browser's privacy and security settings.
+It will not work if you are browsing in incognito/private mode, or if site data storage is disabled in your browser's privacy and security settings.
 Only basic configuration data is stored – no tracking information whatsoever.
-Clearing your browser history or clicking 'Reset' will remove all saved settings.
+Clearing your browser history or clicking ‘Reset’ will remove all saved settings.

-5. To view the Collitz-character (see Streitberg 1920, p.
+5. To view the Collitz character (see Streitberg 1920, p.
 41), you need a Unicode font that supports the Latin Extended-B range.
 For precomposed polytonic Greek, a font that supports both the Greek and Greek Extended ranges is necessary.
 Modern browsers automatically select an alternative font for code points not included in the default font.
-For more information on Unicode support in browsers, see Alan Wood’s Unicode Resources.